kibitzing/awesome-data-filtering/README.md

-# awesome-data-filtering
+# awesome-llm-data
-A repository of data filtering methods
+A repository of information about data used in training large language models (LLMs)